 Selection committees are normally standing bodies lasting for the duration of a financial period and meet during sessions of the Executive Council or as required.
 Selection committees are closed and their reports are restricted to members of the Executive Council.

-[This definition applies to: IMO Prize Selection Committee; External Auditor Selection Committee; Science Advisory Panel Selection Committee; Young Scientists Award Selection Committee; Vaisala Award Selection Committee; JSC/WCRP Selection Committee; Audit Committee Membership Selection Committee.]

 Panels

 Panels of experts are established to provide advice to the Executive Council on important specialized scientific subjects and on matters of technical cooperation.
 Membership ranges from 20 to 25 individuals (including experts from Members and relevant partner organizations).
 Appointment is by designation from the Executive Council.